latchset/custodia/docs/source/plugins/index.rst

 modules referenced in the configuration file).
 If any of the authentication plugins returns a negative answer the request is aborted with a 403 error.
 If any returns a positive answer then the request is allowed to proceed to the next phase.
-If none of the aplugins returns either a positive or negative answer the request fails, as by default access is denied.
+If none of the plugins returns either a positive or negative answer the request fails, as by default access is denied.

 Authorization